University-Level Visits

 • Any classes visiting for an overnight must arrive M-Sat 8 AM – 5 PM to receive an orientation from a staff person.
 To coordinate an appointment email nrs-sedgwick@ucsb.edu.

-Understanding Applications vs Reservations in RAMS
+Understanding Projects vs Visits in RAMS

-When to file a new application:
+When to file a new project:

 • Any time a new class is presented to the UCSB Sedgwick Reserve